 According to the Articles of Association, the Board of Directors should have between five and ten Board members elected by the Annual General Meeting, with no more than two Deputy Directors.
 The Directors and Deputy Directors are elected by the Annual General Meeting for the period up to and including the first Annual General Meeting to be held in the year after the Director or Deputy Director was elected.
-Securitas' Board of Directors has six members elected by the Annual General Meeting, three employee representatives and two deputy employee representatives.
+Securitas' Board of Directors has nine members elected by the Annual General Meeting, three employee representatives and one deputy employee representative.